Being on the receiving end of a bad presentation is akin to the feelings associated with breaking a bone in your body.

-Imagine you were the proud owner of your very own X ray machine.
+Imagine you were the proud owner of your very own presentation X ray machine.
 This piece of equipment however doesn’t scan for broken bones.
-Instead it fires a beam of mindfulness that detects every element of your presentation that:
+Instead it fires a beam of mindfulness that detects every element of your presentation which is:

-– Is likely to cause them frustration, challenge their patience or inflict any pain
+– Likely to cause your audience frustration, challenge their patience or inflict any pain

 In the same way that a traditional X ray machine can scan each of the 206 bones in the adult body, this unique machine will investigate every part of your presentation.
 It will pay a great deal of attention to the following features.

 Most of us love the idea of receiving a gift.
 The ones we prefer receiving are those which have clearly been given a great deal of thought.
 These are the gifts which demonstrate that the giver has gone out of their way to: